Hive (game): Movement and pieces

 In the official online version of the game, if a player can not make any legal move then their turn passes and the other player moves twice (or more) in a row.

 Endgame

 The game ends when a Queen Bee is captured by surrounding it on all 6 sides by either player's pieces, and the player whose Queen Bee is surrounded loses the game.
 The game is a draw if a move results in the simultaneous surrounding of both Queen Bees, or in a situation where each player's best move for a turn leads to an endless cyclical repetition of a series of moves (this situation is known as stalemate).

+Tournament Opening Rule

+In 2009, the Tournament Opening Rule was introduced in response to the high number of draws in the 2008 World Championship.
+This rule forbids the placement of the Queen on either player's first turn.

+It has been implemented as standard on BoardSpace.net and HiveGame.com, and as an option on BoardGameArena.com.

+With the introduction of Hive Ultimate in 2024, The Tournament Opening Rule has become official.

 Openings

 There are many possible opening strategies, but two main formations are recommended by the game's publisher.
 They are reproduced below in order of placement: